caleb531/play-song/README.md

 ### Playing an artist

 To play all songs by a particular artist, use the `playartist` keyword.
 Artists whose names match your query will populate the list of results.
-Choosing a artist from the list will play all songs by that artist (grouped by album)
+Choosing a artist from the list will play all songs by that artist (grouped by album).

 ### Playing a genre